Maintaining $\mathsf{CMSO}_2$ properties on dynamic structures with bounded feedback vertex number: Overview

 With each fern of $S$ we can associate its boundary $\bnd S$, which is the set of vertices of $S$ incident to edges that lie outside of $S$.
 It is not hard to see that this boundary will always be of size $0$, $1$, or $2$.
 The ferns that correspond to edges in $\Contract(G)$ are the ferns with boundary of size $2$ (each such fern gets contracted to an edge connecting the two vertices of the boundary) and non-tree ferns with boundary of size $1$ (each such fern gets contracted to a loop at the unique vertex of the boundary).

-The idea of Alman et al. is to maintain the ferns in the fern decomposition using link-cut trees.
+The idea of Alman et al.\ is to maintain the ferns in the fern decomposition using link-cut trees.
 It is shown that each update in $G$ affects the fern decomposition only slightly, in the sense that it can be updated using a constant number of operations on link-cut trees.
 In this way, the fern decomposition and the graph $\Contract(G)$ can be maintained with worst-case $\Oh{\log n}$ time per update in $G$.
 This resolves the first challenge.

-For the second challenge, Alman et al. observe that if in Lemma~\ref{lem:high} one increases the number of highest degree vertices included in $B$ from $3k$ to $12k$, then the set remains ``valid'' --- in the sense of satisfying the conclusion of the lemma --- even after $\Oh{m/k}$ updates are applied to the graph.
+For the second challenge, Alman et al.\ observe that if in Lemma~\ref{lem:high} one increases the number of highest degree vertices included in $B$ from $3k$ to $12k$, then the set remains ``valid'' --- in the sense of satisfying the conclusion of the lemma --- even after $\Oh{m/k}$ updates are applied to the graph.
 Here, $m$ denotes the number of edges of the graph on which Lemma~\ref{lem:high} is applied, which is $\Contract(G)$ in our case.
 This means that it remains correct to perform a recomputation of the set $B$ only every $\Theta(m/k)$ updates.
-Since such a recomputation takes time $\Oh{m}$, the amortized update time is $\Oh{k}$.
+Since such a recomputation takes time $\Oh{m}$, the \emph{amortized} update time is $\Oh{k}$.
+The work of Alman et al.\ only proves the amortized time complexity guarantee, but the \emph{worst-case} $\Oh{k}$ update time can actually be achieved in a~black-box way through the framework of \emph{global rebuilding} by Overmars and van~Leeuwen~\cite{DBLP:conf/wg/Overmars81,DBLP:journals/ipl/OvermarsL81a}: suppose that $B$ needs to be recomputed every $T \in \Theta(m/k)$ updates.
+Then after $\frac12 T$ updates, take the current snapshot of $G$ --- call it $G_{\frac12 T}$ --- and find the set $B_{\frac12 T}$ of $12k$ highest degree vertices in it \emph{in background}.
+This process requires $\Oh{m}$ time, but we distribute this computation over the following sequence of $\frac12 T$ queries, taking only $\Oh{m / T} = \Oh{k}$ additional time per update.
+After a~total of $T$ queries, we dispose of the set $B$ and replace it with $B_{\frac12 T}$.
+Then the new value of $B$ still remains ``valid'' for the following $\frac12 T$ queries, and, ignoring some technical details, every update takes worst-case $\Oh{k}$ time.

 Once $\Contract(G)$ and $B\subseteq V(\Contract(G))$ are known, Lemma~\ref{lem:high} asserts that if the feedback vertex number of $G$ is at most $k$, there exists a vertex $b\in B$ whose deletion decreases the feedback vertex number.
 Therefore, the idea of Alman et al. is to construct a recursive copy of the data structure for each $b\in B$: the copy maintains the graph $\Contract(G)-b$ and uses parameter $k-1$ instead of $k$.
-Note that when $B$ gets recomputed, all these data structures are reset, but thanks to amortization we have time to do it.
+Note that when $B$ gets recomputed, all these data structures need to be reset, but the framework of global rebuilding can be used to handle this step with worst-case time guarantees as well.